AzizLaktib/TimCoRetailManager/README.md

 Retail Manager System developed by Me(Aziz) during a WPF Training with the genius Tim Corey

 # Checklist
-Intoduction ✔
+Intoduction ✔ \n
-Setting Up a GitHub Repository ✔
+Setting Up a GitHub Repository ✔ \n
 Creating a WebAPI with Authentication ✔
 Configuring Swagger in WebAPI ✔
 SQL Database Project ✔